erinaverchill/erinaverchill/README.md

 - 👋 Hi, I’m Erin
-- 👀 I’m interested in learning how big data and machine learning can *actually* make the world a better place, while being candid/proactive about its risks
+- 👀 I’m interested in learning how big data and machine learning can produce proactive solutions for social inequality problems
 - 🌱 I’m currently learning how to build machine learning models using TensorFlow; taking a Discrete Math course in Coursera
 - 💞️ I’m looking to collaborate on anything related to journalism, plants/nature, education, social mobility, or city planning
 - 📫 How to reach me: averillerin@gmail.com